 In other words, I will make the day about my mother and not about the fact that I am not a mother.
 Like Secretary Day or Veterans Day, it’s not about me.
-For some of us, it’s too soon or too painful to think about our lost moms.
-Find someone else to honor.
+If it’s too soon or too painful to think about your lost mom, find someone else to honor.
+Or hide.

 I know how hard Mother’s Day is.
 I used to be the meanest, most miserable person on that day.
 I’d growl at anyone who wished me a happy Mother’s Day.
 I’d make my day worse by offending everyone around me.
 I learned that that doesn’t help.
 Nor does getting drunk and staying that way until the day is over.